-This Spiff case study highlights their operational improvements after implementing ThirdPartyTrust and features a video and a recap of our conversation with Sean Jackson, Director of Information Security.
+This case study highlights their operational improvements after implementing ThirdPartyTrust and features a video testimonial from Sean Jackson, Director of Information Security at Spiff.

 I was at another company and a controller who wanted to check our security posture sent me an invite to ThirdPartyTrust.
 I didn’t know what it was or how to use it, so I sent an email to ThirdPartyTrust and a demo was quickly set up so they could show me the platform.